What Causes Leg Cramps and How to Get Rid of Them

 Jot down what you ate and drank for the entire day.
 "I did not eat because I was so rushed today."
 Or, "I did not take time to eat, and drank only a small amount of fluids."
 Or, "I had a cup of coffee in the morning.
 I had a potato, steak, and green beans for dinner at 6 pm.
 In the evening, I had a few peanuts for a snack.
 My leg cramps subsided."

 Make sure to jot down when your leg cramps subsided.

 After you have entered a few days of what you have experienced with your leg cramps, check what you have logged in your diary.
 Do you see any correlation in the activity of the day and the food and fluids you consumed?

 Did your cramps subside after you ate dinner, and were relaxing for the evening?
 If this is the case, your leg cramps most likely were caused by slight dehydration, brought on by a fluctuation in your electrolytes.

 Muscle Tension: Let's Take the Crimp out of That Cramp

 Massage the area very gently.
 This can help the muscle relax.
 (Never massage an area where you can physically feel any form of lump or nodule.)

-Sip fluids - If you develop leg camps that you can attribute to overexertion, and dehydration, it's time to sip fluids.
-Sports drinks or orange juice are good options to help hydrate your body.
-Focus on eating and drinking, foods and fluids that contain calcium, and potassium.
+If you develop leg camps that you can attribute to overexertion and dehydration, it's time to sip fluids.
+Sports drinks are an excellent option to help hydrate your body.
+Focus on eating and drinking foods and fluids that contain calcium, and potassium.
 Think bananas, oranges, milk, yogurt, perhaps even a turkey.